artefactual/atom-docs/user-manual/reports-printing/create-physical-storage-report.rst

    :alt: The reports menu link in the right-hand context menu of a description

 3. AtoM will reload the page to display report generation options.
-Options avalailable will depend on a) whether you are authenticated (i.e. logged in), and b) the lower-level descriptions available in this :term:`archival unit`.
+Options available will depend on a) whether you are authenticated (i.e. logged in), and b) the lower-level descriptions available in this :term:`archival unit`.
 For more information on file and item list reports,
    see: :ref:`file-item-reports`.